Saad Kandhlavi

-Muhammad Saad Kandhlawi (born 10 May 1965) is an Indian Muslim scholar and preacher.
-He is the great-grandson of the Tablighi Jamat founder Muhammad Ilyas Kandhlawi.
+Muhammad Saad Kandhlavi (born 10 May 1965) is an Indian Muslim scholar and preacher.
+He is the great-grandson of the Tablighi Jamat founder Muhammad Ilyas Kandhlavi.
 He heads the Nizamuddin faction of the Tablighi Jamat.

 Early life

-Saad Kandhlawi was born on 10 May 1965 (1385 AH) in Western Uttar Pradesh's Kandhla town in Shamli District.
-He is the great-grandson of the founder of Tablighi Jamat, Muhammad Ilyas Kandhlawi through former ameer of the Tablighi Jamat Muhammad Yusuf Kandhlawi.
+Saad Kandhlavi was born on 10 May 1965 (1385 AH) in Western Uttar Pradesh's Kandhla town in Shamli District.
+He is the great-grandson of the founder of Tablighi Jamaat, Muhammad Ilyas Kandhlavi, through former ameer of the Tablighi Jamaat Muhammad Yusuf Kandhlavi.

 He completed his Dars-e-Nizami studies from Madrasa Kashiful Uloom at Nizamuddin Markaz, Nizamuddin West, South Delhi in 1987.

 Career

-Former head of the Tablighi Jamat Inamul Hasan Kandhlawi had formed a 10-member legislation before his death in 1995 to look after the Jamat affairs.
-Most of the scholars in this group died in between 1995 and 2015, including Zubair ul Hassan Kandhlawi.
+The former head of the Tablighi Jamaat Inamul Hasan Kandhlavi had formed a 10-member legislation before his death in 1995 to look after the jamaat affairs.
+Most of the scholars in this group died in between 1995 and 2015, including Zubairul Hasan Kandhlavi.
 On 16 November 2015, a meeting was held in Raiwind Markaz facilitate the development of the shura legislation and to fill in the vacant spaces.
 This resulted in the formation of a new group consisting of 13 members including Muhammad Abdul Wahhab.
-Kandhlawi did not agree with this shura and declared himself as the head of Jamat, leading to conflicts within the movement.
-He subsequently started to lead the Nizamuddin Markaz faction of the Tablighi Jamat.
+Kandhlavi did not agree with this shura and declared himself as the head of Jamaat, leading to conflicts within the movement.
+He subsequently started to lead the Nizamuddin Markaz faction of the Tablighi Jamaat.

 Reception

-Some of Kandhlawi's statements lead the Deobandi scholars to issue fatawa against him.
-South African Mufti Ebrahim Desai published a fatwa on his website Askimam.
-The Islamic seminary of India Darul Uloom Deoband issued a fatwa against Kandhlawi, questioning his leadership.
+Some of Kandhlavi's statements lead the Deobandi scholars to issue fatawa against him.
+South African Mufti Ebrahim Desai published such a fatwa on his website Askimam.
+The Islamic seminary of India Darul Uloom Deoband also issued a fatwa against Kandhlavi, questioning his leadership.

 Zaid Mazahiri of the Darul Uloom Nadwatul Ulama also wrote many treatises over this issue including Tablighi Jamat Ka Bahami Ikhtelaf awr Ittehad-o-Ittefaq awr Sulah-o-Safaii Ki ek Koshish (Internal Dispute of Tablighi Jamat: An attempt to mutually unite, and reconcile).
-Following these reactions, British scholar Yusuf Motala wrote and spoke in the defence of Kandhlawi.
+Following these reactions, British scholar Yusuf Motala wrote and spoke in the defence of Kandhlavi.